Registration

 Enabled municipalities to adopt local ordinances exempting direct producer-to-consumer food sales from state regulations - 113+ municipalities have adopted as of 2025

-Research Sources
+Research sources

 This information is for educational purposes only and should not be considered legal advice.
-Cottage food laws change frequently and vary by local jurisdiction.
+Cottage food rules change frequently and vary by local jurisdiction.
 Always verify current regulations with your state and local health departments before starting your business.